openlawteam/docs/docs/markup-language/README.md

 ### External Signature

-The ExternalSignature type lets you define a new signature method which uses an external service registered in OpenLaw platform through Integration Framework.
+The ExternalSignature type lets you define a new signature method which uses an external service registered in the OpenLaw platform through the Integration Framework.
 The following is an example of the syntax to define and use an [eletronic signature via DocuSign](https://www.docusign.com/products/electronic-signature) external service:

 ```